dominictarr/forkdb/readme.markdown

 Optionally set:

+* `opts.id` - uniquely identify the current instance.
+This id is used to negotiate sequences for replication and MUST be unique.
 * `opts.dir` - directory to use for blob storage, default: './forkdb.blob'
 * `opts.store` - content-addressable [abstract-blob-store](https://npmjs.org/package/abstract-blob-store) to use instead of
 [content-addressable-blob-store](https://npmjs.org/package/content-addressable-blob-store)